corentinthomasset/call-for-code-2021/README.md

 ## Acknowledgments

-- [ESG Enterprise](https://www.esgenterprise.com/) for providing access to their ESG API
+- [ESG Enterprise](https://www.esgenterprise.com/) for providing access to their ESG API.